bradlnz/cqrs.homehub/README.md

 # Getting Started
-Welcome to aXmos the new way to manage your connected home devices
+Welcome to CQRS Homehub the new way to manage your connected home devices

 ### Design Patterns
 The following design patterns were used: